semmelsamu/router/README.md

 ## Setup

 Create a `.htaccess` file which redirects all requests to one PHP file.
+Also, the htaccess file needs to be configured that every url ens with a trailing slash.
 The `.htaccess` file could look something like this:

 ```htaccess
 RewriteEngine On